csernyzsolt-collab/AWS/README.md

 Written in Python, uses the AWS cloud features, as Lambda functions, Glue, Athena, event triggers, S3 data lake.
 ![AWS modules](../../blob/master/public/AWS_side.png)

-The connection interface between the cloud elements and the local site is the AWS boto3 client.
+The  interface between the cloud elements and the local site is the AWS boto3 client.

 Analizing the acquired data: